akauppi/GroundLevel-firebase-es/README.md

 - **uncheck the "public networks" checkbox**.
 It's not needed.

 It seems weird to the author that Windows would default to opening up things like that.
-Anyways, things continue to proceed in the background, regardless of what you select, but at least **do not press OK** without removing that one checkbox.
+Anyways, things continue to proceed in the background, regardless of what you select, but at least consider this.
 </details>

 ```
 $ (cd firebase-ci-builder.sub && ./build)
 ...
- => => naming to docker.io/library/firebase-ci-builder:9.16.0-node16-npm7
+ => => naming to docker.io/library/firebase-ci-builder:10.6.0-node16-npm8
 ```

 >*Note:* Did you use the parantheses in the command above?
 Without them, you'll end up in the `firebase-ci-builder.sub` folder. `cd ..` to climb back.